Fixed interest securities – gilts and corporate bonds

 - As a security nears the end of its term, its market value will get closer to its nominal value because there is greater certainty about short term interest rates, the number of interest rate payments is reducing and there is less risk of default in the time left on the security.

-- Corporate securities are generally less risky than shares but if a company runs into difficulties it may not be able to make the interest payments or pay back your money at the end of the term – you could lose the whole amount invested.
+- Corporate securities are generally less risky than shares but if a company runs into difficulties it might not be able to make the interest payments or pay back your money at the end of the term – you could lose the whole amount invested.

 - Changes in interest rates can result in a fall (or rise) in the capital value of your investment.